purol/Belle2_script/README.md

 ## Impact & Achievements
 - **Scientific Publication:** The codebase successfully processed Petabyte-scale experiment data and produced the robust statistical results published in **[arXiv:2511.10980](https://arxiv.org/abs/2511.10980)**.
-- **Project Persistence:** Built and maintained a highly complex computational framework from scratch with over 2,250+ commits, demonstrating a profound capability to drive a long-term, large-scale data science project to a successful conclusion.
+- **Long-term Engineering & Persistence:** Built and iteratively refined a complex computational framework from scratch.
+Successfully drove a multi-year, large-scale data science project from initial data exploration to a final result.